dbharbin/streaming-radio/README.md

 # streaming-radio
-This is primarily an instructional repo that outlines the steps to use IceCast and Gqrx on DragonBoards 820c (herein referred to synomously with "the target") in creating a streaming SDR.
+This is primarily an instructional repo that outlines the steps to integrate IceCast and Gqrx on DragonBoards 820c (herein referred to interchangably with "the target") along with a RTL-SDR USB dongle in creating a streaming SDR.
 Note that it is configured to run only on the local network.
-It does not go through local firewall and expose itself on the web.
+It does not go through local firewall and expose itself on the web, but this would be something that could be done with minor enhancements.

 # Initial Setup
 This demo uses an RTL-SDR USB audio dongle based on the RTL2832U chipset.
 The good news is these are only $20!
-The Gqrx open source application connects to the dongle and decodes full-spectrum radio including FSRS, Amature Radio bands, FM Radio, National Weather frequencies, Air Traffic control, and more.
+The Gqrx open source application connects to the dongle and decodes a large range of the radio spectrum (from 500 kHz to 1.7 GHz) including FSRS, Amature Radio bands, FM Radio, National Weather frequencies, Air Traffic Control, and more.
 It then leverages the streaming UDP output of Gqrx, uses VLC to convert this to Ogg and sends it to the open source streaming audio server application IceCast, creating a streaming radio that streams the radio frequencies being played to client computers.
-The high level demo setup is shown in the picture below.
+A high level view of the demo setup is shown in the picture below.

 ![alt text](Images/Qualcomm-DragonBoard820c-StreamingRadioDemo.jpg "Demo Block Diagram")

 * Information on the UART Serial Mezzanine can be found [here](https://www.96boards.org/product/uartserial/)
-* Information on the DragonBoard 820c can be found **tbd**'
+* Information on the DragonBoard 820c can be found **tbd**
 * I used [this](https://www.amazon.com/gp/product/B01N905VOY/ref=oh_aui_detailpage_o05_s00?ie=UTF8&psc=1) USB Audio Adaptor
 * And I used [this](https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Telescopic/dp/B011HVUEME/ref=sr_1_34?ie=UTF8&qid=1502428142&sr=8-34-spons&keywords=rtl-sdr+usb&psc=1) SDR Dongle

-Actual photo of my demo setup here:
+See an actual photo of my demo setup below:
 ![alt text](Images/DB820cStreamingRadioSetup.jpg "Demo Setup")

+Software versions:

-Build 68 of the DragonBoard 820c was used and can be found on the 96boards web site.
+* **Build 68** of the DragonBoard 820c was used and can be found on the 96boards web site.
 A later build could be used and new features are being added regularly, so a later build may be a good choice.
 The builds can be found [here](http://builds.96boards.org/snapshots/dragonboard820c/linaro/debian/).
+* IceCast Version 2.4.3
+* VLC Version 2.2.6
+* Gqrx 2.6

 The remainder of this section goes through the steps to configure the DragonBoard 820c for the demo.
+Note that these sections are intended to be execute sequentially.
+It also assumes you are logged in as `linaro`

 ## Install Debian image on the Dragonboard 820c
 To install the Debian image, follow the instructions for **Installing Debian - Console image** found [here](https://github.com/96boards/documentation/wiki/Dragonboard-820c-Getting-Started-With-Linux).